daemon3000/InputManager/README.md

 ## Getting Started
 ### Setup
 1. Open the InputManager project, export the folder named "InputManager" as a unitypackage and import it in your project.
 You don't need to export the "Examples" folder if you don't want to.
+**If you are using a Unity version lower than 4.6 skip the UIInputModules addon and the associated example.**
 2. Create a new *Input Manager* by going to *Team Utility/Input Manager* and selecting *Create Input Manager*.
 3. Open the *Advanced Editor* by going to *Team Utility/Input Manager* and selecting *Open Advanced Editor*.
 The first time you open the *Advanced Editor* you will be prompted to overwrite your project's input settings.
 You can also do it from the *File* menu of the *Advanced Editor* at a later time.
 4. Use the *Advanced Editor* to create new input configurations, buttons and axes.